eseunghwan/pyvuejs/README.md

 - V 0.2.2.Rev3
     - depricated
-    - revoke changed and upgrade to Rev4
+    - revoke changes and upgrade to Rev4

 - V 0.2.2.Rev4 [2020/07/20]
     - variables can upload to session by adding ":session" when it's definition
     - session variables can be used in template by calling "sesssion" dictionary

+- V 0.2.2.Rev5 [2020/07/20]
+    - change component parsing logic
+    - component tag format changed to "<component name=\"[componentName]\" />"